 dotnet restore options when passed in the long form (for example,

 -s, are not supported.

-The project to publish, which defaults to the current directory if not specified.
+The project to publish.
+If not specified, it defaults to the current directory.

 Defines the build configuration.
 The default value is